 Our destination today is Twyfelfontein, Namibia’s first UNESCO World Heritage Site, with numerous 6,000-year old rock engravings.
 As you would expect, there are depictions of animals to be found locally such zebras, lions and giraffes, but intriguingly a seal and penguin are also shown, which live hundreds of miles away.
 The whole area is surrounded by fractured red sandstone cliffs and escarpments – with few signs of human settlement.
 Nearby we’ll also visit the organ pipe rock formation before an included lunch.
 ‘The rest of the afternoon is at leisure to relax in the spacious gardens and pool at your hotel.

 Today we gain a fascinating insight into the culture of the local tribe, the Himba.
 Following a semi-nomadic lifestyle, they have retained much of their unique customs, dress and very distinctive hairstyles!
 We visit them at one of the local villages, guided by members of the tribe, to see their way of life at first hand.
-We stay for one night at the 3-star superior Taleni Etosha Village, with dinner and breakfast.
+We stay for one night at the three-star Epacha Game Lodge, with dinner and breakfast.

 This morning we enter Etosha, Namibia’s most famous national park.
 Slightly larger than Wales, Etosha is home to over 100 mammal species, including elephants, giraffe, rhino, lions and elusive leopards.
 Our first stop is the Okaukuelo waterhole where you are usually guaranteed to see a large variety of game.
 Continuing our drive through the park, we stop at other waterholes and the Etosha Outlook viewpoint which is located in the salt pan itself.
 Our home for the next two nights is the excellent four-star Mokuti Lodge on dinner and breakfast basis, the closest lodge to the park’s eastern gate.
 With its numerous thatched buildings, lush gardens and pools, this cool, green oasis of calm is an ideal spot for some ‘down-time’.